 If the hood latch handle moves stiffly, or if you can open the hood without lifting the handle, the mechanism should be cleaned and lubricated.

-3. Pull the support rod out of its clip and insert the end into the hole on the front of the hood around the center.
+3. Pull the support rod out of its clip and insert the end into the designated hole in the hood.